typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-inferrable-types.md

 }
 ```

-With the default options, the following patterns are valid:
+With these options, the following patterns are valid:

 ```ts
 const a = 10n;